CanPacis/affixi/ReadMe.md

 - Oyuncak > `{ letter: "k", vowel: "a" }`
 - Sebep > `{ letter: "p", vowel: "e" }`

-- ##### getSyllableCount
+##### getSyllableCount

 ```typescript
 util.getSyllableCount(base: string) => number
 ```

 This method returns the syllable count of a base word.
-Almost always the syllabale count of a word is equal to the vowel count of a word in Turkish becaase the stress is delimited by vowels.
+Almost always the syllabale count of a word is equal to the vowel count of a word in Turkish because the stress is delimited by vowels.

-muvaffak

 - Muvaffak > 3
 - Elma > 2